Sparse Imagination for Efficient Visual World Model Planning: Experiments

 \subsection{Implementation Details}

-\paragraph{Environments and Datasets.} We conduct our evaluations on six datasets (See Fig.~\ref{fig:envs}), each designed to test different aspects of visual planning: maze-based navigation (Pointmaze, Wall), tabletop object pushing (PushT), manipulation of deformable objects using robotic arms (Rope, Granular), and precise robotic manipulation tasks (Block Pushing).
+\paragraph{Environments and Datasets.} We evaluate our method on eight simulated environment and two real-world tasks using LeRobot \citep{cadene2024lerobot} (See Fig. \ref{fig:envs}).
+Detailed descriptions of the environments, datasets, and model configurations are provided in the Appendix \ref{appendix:impl}.

 In each environment, the goal is reaching a target observation randomly sampled as a desired goal state, starting from initial positions.
-All observations consist of RGB images with a resolution of $224 \times 224$.
+For the LIBERO environment, we conducted experiments on LIBERO-10, a suite of long-horizon tasks, to demonstrate the effectiveness of our planning acceleration.
+For the real world, the task is to pick the blue block and place it in the cup.

 \paragraph{Baselines.} We evaluate our approach across several visual control domains and compare it against key baselines.
-The primary baselines include: (1) a \textbf{Full-Patch} world model, which shares the same architecture as ours but utilizes all patches during planning (i.e., $p=0$) and applies positional encoding to each patch---representing a high-fidelity yet computationally expensive setting; and (2) a \textbf{CLS-Token} world model, which employs only the global CLS token from the DINO encoder as the visual representation, thereby offering a single-vector representation baseline.
-These two baselines are based on the approach presented in \cite{zhou2024dinowm}.
-Our analysis focuses on the trade-offs between these approaches in terms of task performance and inference efficiency.
+The primary baselines include: (1) a \textbf{Full-Patch} world model, DINO-WM \citep{zhou2024dinowm} based on DINO \citep{caron2021dino}, which shares the same architecture as ours but utilizes all patches during planning (i.e., $p=0$) and applies positional encoding to each patch---representing a high-fidelity yet computationally expensive setting; and (2) a \textbf{CLS-Token} world model, which employs only the global CLS token from the DINO encoder as the visual representation, thereby offering a single-vector representation baseline.
+These two baselines are based on the approach presented in DINO-WM.